 Once you know what degenerative arthritis is and how it can affect your spine, neck, and knees, the next step is managing the pain so you can continue living a full life.

 The first key to living with degenerative arthritis is movement.
-Multiple studies have found that regular exercise allows people with degenerative arthritis to stay healthy by building muscle to stabilize and support damaged joints.
+Multiple studies have found that regular exercise allows people with degenerative arthritis to stay healthy, building muscle to stabilize and support damaged joints.

-Other research has found that managing your weight through diet and exercise can also help degenerative arthritis by reducing the strain on your joints.
+Other research has found that managing your weight through diet and exercise can also help degenerative arthritis, reducing the strain on your joints.
 Physical therapy can target and strengthen affected joints, while painkillers, such as ibuprofen or naproxen, may reduce stiffness, swelling, and discomfort.